Overview of gun laws by nation: Sierra Leone

-In 2012 Sierra Leone legalized gun ownership after 16 years of a total ban being enforced.
-According to the act authorities have discretion in determining whether persons have good reasons to own firearms.
+In 2012, Sierra Leone legalized gun ownership after 16 years of a total ban being enforced.
+According to the act, authorities have discretion in determining whether persons have good reasons to own firearms.
+The Arms Act of 2021 repealed the Arms Act of 2012, with little change to licensing procedures.

 Somalia

-UN embargo enacted in 1992 prohibits importation of any firearms into Somalia except for security forces.
-The Somali government does not allow any domestic firearm production and it does not license any firearm shops, effectively outlawing acquisition of firearms by civilians.
-However this is widely ignored and illegal possession and sale of firearms is widespread in Somalia.
+From 1992 until 2023, a UN embargo had prohibited importation of any firearms into Somalia except for security forces.

 Somaliland

 According to 2010 gun control law residents of Somaliland are allowed to possess firearms for the purpose of defense of life and property.
 The law specifies pistols and AK automatic rifles as permissible while also mentioning that others can be allowed.
 Only one weapon of each type can be registered.
 Possession of more than one weapon of each type require justification and is granted only for legal persons.
 Permits to register a weapon are provided to people over 18 without criminal background.
 Permit must be renewed every year.
 Both citizens and residents can register firearms and they can be inherited.
 Sale of firearms is limited to government and licensed dealers.
 Weapons of war such as mortars, bombs, chemical weapons as well as suppressors are prohibited.
 Openly carrying firearms is prohibited.
-Importing firearms is currently impossible due to UN embargo.
+As the arms embargo on Somalia was lifted, the Somaliland government opposed the measure.